Excarnation: Other examples

 In Europe during the Middle Ages and early modern period, defleshing was a mortuary procedure used mainly to prepare human remains for transport over long distances.
 The practice was used almost exclusively for nobility.
 The practice was known as mos teutonicus, or active excarnation.
 The bodies were broken down differently than solely defleshing, as they were cut up and boiled in either wine, water, or vinegar.
 The practice involved the removal of skin, muscles, and organs from a body, leaving only the bones.
 In this procedure, the head, arms, and legs were detached from the body.
 The process often left telltale cuts on the bones.
-Pope Boniface VIII banned in the practice in a papal bull in 1299.
+Pope Boniface VIII banned the practice in a papal bull in 1299.

 One notable example of a person who underwent excarnation following death was Christopher Columbus.
 The American Revolutionary War general, Anthony Wayne, also underwent a form of excarnation.

 King Louis IX of France is said to have been defleshed by boiling his corpse until the flesh separated from the bones.
 This was intended to preserve his bones, to avoid decay of the remains during their return to France from the Eighth Crusade, and to provide relics.